MarcoIeni/release-plz/crates/next_version/README.md

 ## Credits

-Strongly inspired by parts of the codebase of [cocogitto](https://github.com/cocogitto/cocogitto).
+Parts of the codebase are inspired by [cocogitto](https://github.com/cocogitto/cocogitto).